Urology Care Foundation - What is Male Infertility?

 Microsurgical Vasovasostomy

 Vasovasostomy is used to undo a vasectomy.
-It uses microsurgery to join the 2 cut parts of the vas deferens in each testicle.
-For more information on this treatment please refer to our Vasectomy Reversal page.
+It uses microsurgery to join the two cut parts of the vas deferens in each testicle.

 Vasoepididymostomy